Perplexity SEO: How to Get Your Brand Cited in AI Answers

 Where to start

-Perplexity SEO isn’t a separate discipline.
-It builds on the same AI search optimization fundamentals that apply across all AI engines, with specific adjustments for how Perplexity retrieves and cites sources.
+Perplexity SEO builds on the same AI search optimization fundamentals that apply across all AI engines, with specific adjustments for how Perplexity retrieves and cites sources.
+The AI SEO hub has the full foundation if you’re earlier in the process.

 Start with three actions: